azaraverse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. chmod 753 hello - This script gives read, write and execute permission to user, read and execute permission to group and write and execute permission to other users for the file 'hello'.
 10. chmod --reference=olleh hello - This script sets the mode of the file 'hello' the same as 'olleh's' mode.
 11. chmod -R +x - This script adds an execute permission to all subdir of the current dir for owner, group owner and other users without affecting regular files.
+12. mkdir -m 751 my_dir - This script creates a dir named my_dir with 751 as permissions.